stormchaserroleplaying/stormchaserRPG/Classes/Warrior/index.md

 ### Extra Attack
 *Prerequisite:* 5 Other Warrior Talents<br>
 You can attack twice, instead of once, whenever you take the [Attack](https://stormchaserroleplaying.com/stormchaserRPG/Combat/ActionsinCombat/Attack/#attack-) action on your turn.

+# Talents
+Warriors may take talents from the barbarian, fighter, monk and martial feat talent trees.